-Inquiries to your credit score are worth about 10% of the total overall score.
-Creditors make inquiries to your credit score any time you apply to open a line of credit, apply for a credit product, or have a credit check done.
+Inquiries to credit scores in Canada are worth about 10% of the total overall score.
+Creditors make inquiries about your credit score any time you apply to open a line of credit, apply for a credit product, or have a credit check done.
 These hard checks, as they are called, do have a small impact on your score.

 Any time you check your own credit – this does not have an impact on your score.

 If you don’t know wether or not you have a good credit rating in Canada, you should definitely check your credit score to find out.
 As with anything – unless you are measuring, you don’t know if you need to improve it, or how.
 Knowing what makes up your credit score in Canada, its time to figure out where you stand.